munro/regression/README.md

 ![B = X.transpose.multiply(X).inverse().multiply(X.transpose()).multiply(Y)](http://upload.wikimedia.org/wikipedia/en/math/a/6/5/a65c30d3cc0831f3634a84e1a7e2d894.png)

 Linear regression is a great tool for estimating values based on linear data (dyuh!)
-Coupled with statistics, it can be used for predicting required resources based on future demand of cloud services, or consolidating existing demand.
+Coupled with hourly load statistics, it can be used for predicting required resources based on future demand of cloud services, or consolidating existing demand.

 Checkout Wikipedia for more information about [linear regression](http://en.wikipedia.org/wiki/Linear_regression) and [least squares](http://en.wikipedia.org/wiki/Least_squares).